 Here, at Charleston Hospitality Group, we recognize hard work and promote accordingly.
 Our core values are instilled in our company culture by our CEO, Sam Mustafa.
 We pride ourselves on mentoring and providing all of our employees with the resources to do their jobs correctly and be the best they can be.

 Our most successful employees started their journey as servers.
 Let’s take a look at Gabby’s success story.
 She started her journey with us at Charleston Hospitality Group working as a server at our Toast of West Ashley location in 2018.
 After 4 years and her “whatever it takes” mentality, she was promoted as the General Manager of Toast!
-All Day at our franchise model store located on Coleman Blvd, Mount Pleasant.
+All Day.

 Gabby commends Toast!
 Of West Ashley as the reason for her successful transition as a General Manager.
 At this location, Gabby worked well with upper management, who believed in her potential and challenged her daily.
 Her curiosity and enthusiasm to understand the restaurant’s operations led her to her first promotion as a keyholder.
 As a keyholder Gabby’s responsibilities included opening and closing the restaurant in addition to assisting guests, supporting staff and ensuring that daily restaurant operations are running smoothly.

 Gabby quickly acclimated to the high demands of being a General Manager.
 While there are trying times being a General Manager, she would never trade this position for the world.
 Every day is a new challenge and a new opportunity to learn and become better.
 Gabby is the epitome of work hard, play hard and get promoted.
 She is a role model to many and a friend to all.
 Check out some tips Gabby has for those who want to be the best server or are looking to climb the restaurant hierarchy!

 Tips from Gabby: